Pierre-Cng/CAN-PeCAN_device/README.md

 * Install package `sudo apt install can-utils`
 * To receive use `candump -tz can0`
 * To send use `cansend can0 456#00FFAA5501020304` for example

+## Receiving / decoding strategy:
+The CHD will be responsible for one specific CAN channel.
+It will be connect to it though a DB9 connector linked to the CANHat.
+A dbc file will be assign to the CHD.
+The package [CAN-CandumpDecoder](https://github.com/Pierre-Cng/CAN-CandumpDecoder.git) will be used with the [candump](https://manpages.debian.org/testing/can-utils/candump.1.en.html) command as the following: `candump -l can0 | py -m CandumpDecoder --channel yourdbcfile`.
+The command will create an output file for the CAN trace and one for the decoded messages.

 ## References:
 <https://www.pragmaticlinux.com/2021/10/can-communication-on-the-raspberry-pi-with-socketcan/>